supersimplesuper/docs/website/docs/software_partners/explanations/modules/bank_accounts.md

 * Validates BSB by matching against an authorised list of BSBs.
 * Provides visual confirmation of selected banks by showing logos.
 * Can handle restricting the allowed bank accounts to account for employer relationships with banks.
 * Sophisticated "splitting" system allows for rules on money disbursement.
+* Address automatically pre-populated from previous modules or data provided by the software partner.

 ## Coming soon